mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/README.md

 Copy the server-nlb External-IP address and paste it to notepad for future use.

 Verify NLB target group is healthy Go to EC2  Target Groups and select the target group for NLB.
 There should be at least one target in health.
-This will take about 3 minutes. image
+This will take about 3 minutes.

 Get the URI of NLB Copy the server-nlb External-IP address and paste it to notepad for future use.
 The URI here is - k8s-mongodb-servernl-9c3c0762d8-xxxxxxxxxx.elb.us-east-1.amazonaws.com

 Set the NLB URI for the client

-Client uses file ~/environment/MEANStack_with_Atlas_on_Fargate/code/MEANSTACK/partner-meanstack-atlas-fargate/client/src/app/employee.service.ts to get NLB URI.
+The client uses file ~/environment/MEANStack_with_Atlas_on_Fargate/code/MEANSTACK/partner-meanstack-atlas-fargate/client/src/app/employee.service.ts to get NLB URI.
 This URI will be sent directly to the client browser.
 The client browser will use this URI to access the server.

     cd ~/environment/MEANStack_with_Atlas_on_Fargate/code/MEANSTACK/partner-meanstack-atlas-fargate/client/src/app